 Tips • News • Products • And a Tune!

 Jordan Bailie is one of the World's leading tenor drummers, with many band and solo championships to his credit.
 Jordan's tenor sticks are being played by a number of top corps, including his own "Inveraray and Distict Pipe Band."
-We have these tenor sticks coming in a few colours.
-Watch the site for their addition, or get in touch if you'd be interested in a band set.
+We have these tenor sticks in a few colours.
+Get in touch if you'd be interested in a band set.

 The Bagpipeskin Hedgehog is an excellent, backpack-style pipe case that features comfort padding, excellent storage, a rain cover, and many extras.
 It has good space inside, holds the pipes securely while being carried, and delivers premium options at a reasonable price.

 The Hedgehog is built with hard-board structure, is excellent for storage and protection with 10mm of high-density and supportive foam.

 The case has durable outer materials, featuring strong fabric, mostly used in suitcases.
 There are two carrying handles, one on the top and one on the side.
 The length of backpack strap can be adjusted & hidden.

 The inside features include a bag pocket in the front panel.
 Easily access pockets on both sides fit for spare reeds, hemp, tuner and accessories etc. The drone velcro strap fix the pipes during transport.
 Soft fabric used for inside avoid scratches to the bagpipe and other accessories.